 If you are having a professional contractor install the roof, then we would recommend that you have them price their labor separately from the cost of materials item line, as some contractors will simply charge double the cost of materials for their labor and overhead.

 Thus, if you simply accept their proposition without an effort to negotiate the cost of labor down, you will end-up paying almost $900 per square. — This is nearly as much money as you would normally pay for an entry-level metal roof!

-As far as the breakdown of costs goes, we would suggest that your labor costs for a premium shingles roofing option should be only marginally higher than what you would normally pay to install architectural shingles.
+As far as the breakdown of costs goes, we would suggest that your labor costs to install premium shingles should be only marginally higher than what you would normally pay to install mid-grade architectural shingles.

 Need a Roofer?
 Get 4 Free Quotes From Local Pros: